maib-ecomm/maib-sdk-php/README.md

 $payUrl = $executeOneclick->payUrl;
 $payId = $executeOneclick->payId;

-// Redirect Client to maib checkout page header("Location: " . $payUrl);
+// Redirect Client to the maib checkout page for 3D-Secure authentication header("Location: " . $payUrl);
 die;
 ```
-One-click Payment status and data you will receive on the Callback URL.
+One-Click Payment status and data you will receive on the Callback URL.